vin136/Machine-Learning-Interview-Questions/machine_learning.md

 In the squared error setting it decomposes nicely into (bias^2 + variance + error).

 **How do you handle Categorical Variables ?**

+- One hot encoding: to avoid interpolation (if we naively represent each cat by a number)
+- Some times we might create new categorical variables, say weekend or not.
+- We can do `feature-cross`, to handle high-cardinality can use embeddings.(lk hour and day-week + learned embeddings)

+  What if the input is array of categories and the size is not constant ?

+  `sol:` Get vocabulary and represent relative frequencies like TF-IDF.

+What if categories are not static , eg: new brands keeps on adding onto amazon ?

+`sol`:

+**main idea**: Hashed feature set: incomplete vocabulary, model size due to cardinality, and cold start.
+It does so by grouping the categorical features and accepting the trade-off of collisions in the data representation.

+1. Create a drop-in category `Unknown` during training for all the less frequent brands.
+2. other approach is hashing. (locality-sensitive hashing function where similar categories (such as websites with similar names) are hashed into values close to each other.)

+When hashing to avoid information loss add additional aggregate features for that feature.

+How to ensure the closeness/similarity btw categories is accurately represented ? (one-hot doesn't take this into account)

+Embeddings : gives good(learned) representations while handling high cardinality issue.
+If lack of labeled data we can train it in unsupervised(auto-encoders)(generate labels from the dataset)  way.

+Positional embeddings is a rich study of how to give discrete information in an efficient way.

+**Why to scale data and what are common ways ?**

+scaling btw [-1,1]
+   - optimizers(sgd) rely on weight update and their stability is best in this range.,
+   - we have highest numerical precision

+Common ways for continuous data

+Linear scaling (Min-max,z-score(not constrained),clipping n percentiles)

+Non-linear scaling: ML models need dense distributions, sufficient values from each range, else overfitting or stuck in local minima.
+Thus skewed dist are a problem.

+1. We sometimes take Log,saw working with skewed datasets, (eg: #pageviews, simple normalization might skew data too much) => take log or other non-linear transformation.
+2. Box-cox transform : tries to keed variance same across all ranges
+3. Histogram equalization: Bin your values such that you have near uniform distribution.

+   In a way we loose information in all these approaches.

 **How do you handle missing values?**